evandowning/deepreflect/README.md

     ```

 ## Post Processing
-  - To further improve results, we've added some post-processing steps to our tool.
+  - To continue improving results, we've added some post-processing steps to our tool.
-  - Run post-processing steps
+  - Run post-processing
     ```
     (dr) $ cd post-processing/
     ```
     - Reduce FPs
       - Sort functions by MSE value to list TPs before FPs
         - Our intuition is that functions more unrecognizable by the autoencoder are more likely to be malicious.
-        -
       - Sort functions by number of basic blocks to list TPs before FPs
         - We observed that a lot of malicious functions are larger than benign functions.
-        -
-      - Sort functions by uniqueness compared to other malware samples in population
+      - **TODO** - Sort functions by uniqueness compared to other malware samples in population
+        - An analyst might want to prioritize seeing *unique* functions first.
+      - Sort functions randomly
+        - This is a gut-check to make sure something naive won't work better
-        -
+      - Sort functions by address
+        - Sometimes core functionalities are implemented before others.
+But this is a poor assumption (obviously).
+        - This is a gut-check to make sure something naive won't work better
+      - Grade each option from above
+        ```
+        # Run "roc.sh" above first

+        (dr) $ ./grade_sort.sh 9.053894787328584e-08 > grade_stdout.txt
+        (dr) $ vim grade_sort_stdout.txt
+        ```
-    - Reduce FNs
+    - **TODO** - Reduce FNs
-        - Signature-based solutions can be used to identify known functionalities
+        - Signature-based solutions can be used to identify known functionalities, and thus could catch FNs missed by this tool.
-        -
-  - Grade each step (and combinations of steps) from above
+        - Grade each option from above
         ```
         ```

 ## FAQs
   - Why don't you release the binaries used to train and evaluate DeepReflect (other than ground-truth samples)?